 New members to the Board of Trustees are elected by the current Trustees.
-The AAMD Board of Directors selects and approves a slate of candidates to the AAMDERF Board of Trustees.
-The Foundation then selects those volunteers who will serve on the Board.
-If you are interested in serving on the Board of trustees, please contact the AAMD and make your interest know.
+The AAMD Board of Directors may submit a slate of candidates for consideration, or recommendations may be made to the Foundation chair.
+If you are interested in serving on the Board of Trustees, please contact the chair of the Foundation and make your interest known.

-Who can become a Trustee on the Foundation Board of Directors?
+Who can become a trustee on the Foundation's board?

 How are officers of the Foundation determined?

 On October 21-22, 2006 the AAMD met with Steve Worth from Plexus Consulting Group to conduct a Foundation strategic planning event in Washington, DC.
 Attendees were: Paula Berner, Rudi J. Bertrand, Melanie Dempsey, Robin Famiglietti, Mary Hare, Sandi Huston, Theresa Kwiatkowski, Nishele Lenards, Randy Merril, Anjenette Milligan, Mark Reid, Mark Russell, Dr. Larry Sweeney and Brenda Wray.

 During that process, several items of importance were identified.
-The Foundation started with scholarships to students in accredited programs who will become practicing Medical Dosimetrists.
-The Board of Trustees has plans to complete the other items identified from the original strategic planning process.
+The Foundation started with scholarships to students in accredited programs, who will become practicing Medical Dosimetrists.
+The Board of Trustees plans to complete the other items identified from the original strategic planning process.

 Currently the AAMD Education and Research Foundation has funds set aside to award a grant to assist an unaccredited dosimetry program in its process to become accredited.
 This grant has been made possible by a generous donation from the American Association of Physicists in Medicine.